The American Plate Number Single Society

 Second series, bi-colored, denominations in black, 1945

 The second series required two plates.
-Plate 45891 was used to print the different colors for the Arc de Triomphe, with separate plates used to print each denomination in black.
-BEP would later do something similar with the final U.S. postage due series, using common plates for the background with a separate process similar to overprints or precancellations for the denominations.
+Plate 45891 was used to print the different colors for the Arc de Triomphe frame, with separate plates used to print each denomination in black.
+BEP would later do something similar with the final U.S. postage due series, using common plates for the background frame with a separate process similar to overprints or precancellations for the denominations.

 Scott 2N11 / France Scott 523A, 30c, plate number 45891 and 45965